ttybitnik/diego/CONTRIBUTING.md

 ## Internals

-Diego follows the **[Port and Adapters Architecture (Hexagonal)](https://jmgarridopaz.github.io/content/hexagonalarchitecture.html)**.
+`diego` follows the **[Port and Adapters Architecture (Hexagonal)](https://jmgarridopaz.github.io/content/hexagonalarchitecture.html)**.
 Refer to commit [3eb8bf8](https://github.com/ttybitnik/diego/commit/3eb8bf8c4ff034c0383a258be3eda1b966aa1e86) for an overview of the files that need to be changed to implement support for a new service/file.

 ### Makefile